dspinellis/bib2xhtml/README.md

-# This is Free Software:
+# This is Free Software

 The bib2html package is copyright 1996, David Hull.
 In 2002, due to the lack of visible updates on the web, the program